paritytech/json-rpc-interface-spec/src/api/archive.md

 The JSON-RPC client can then call `archive_v1_header`, `archive_v1_body`, `archive_v1_storage`, and `archive_v1_call` in order to obtain details about the block with this hash.
 It is always guaranteed to return a value.

 If the height passed to `archive_v1_hashByHeight` is strictly superior to the value returned by `archive_v1_finalizedHeight`, then `archive_v1_hashByHeight` might return zero, one, or more blocks.
 Furthermore, the list of blocks being returned can change at any point.
 It is also possible to call `archive_v1_header`, `archive_v1_body`, `archive_v1_storage`, and `archive_v1_call` on these blocks, but these functions might return `null` even if their hash was previously returned by `archive_v1_hashByHeight`.

+## Transaction Receipts

+The `archive_v1_transactionReceipt` function allows retrieving comprehensive information about a specific transaction, including its execution status, emitted events, fees paid, and metadata.
+This is particularly useful for:

+- Verifying transaction outcomes in decentralized applications
+- Building blockchain explorers that need detailed transaction information
+- Light clients that need to verify transaction execution
+- Monitoring systems that track transaction status

+Unlike the `archive_v1_body` function which returns all transactions in a block, `archive_v1_transactionReceipt` efficiently retrieves information about a single transaction without requiring the entire block to be processed.